-In \cite{Kud}, Kudla conjectured that these series of space are modular for symplectic groups $\GSp_r$ (resp. unitary group $U(r, r)$) over $F$.
-In his thesis, Wei Zhang proved such a modularity under the condition that these series are absolutely convergent, see also extensions in \cite{YZZ, Liu}.
-For unconditional modularity, there are case of divisors in \cite{YZZ, Liu}, and the case $F=\BQ$ by work of Bruinier and Westerholt-Raum \cite{BW}.
+In \cite{Kud}, Kudla conjectured that these series of spaces are modular for symplectic groups $\GSp_r$ (resp. unitary group $U(r, r)$) over $F$.
+In his thesis, Wei Zhang proved such modularity under the condition that these series are convergent, see also extensions in \cite{YZZ, Liu}.
+For unconditional modularity, there are the case of divisors in \cite{YZZ, Liu}, and the case $F=\BQ$ by work of Bruinier and Westerholt-Raum \cite{BW}.

 Let $L$ be an arithmetic ample line bundle over an integral model of $X$.
-Then using our conditional $\sL$- lifting, we get generating series $Z_\phi^\sL$.
-As the lifting is unique, the modularity of $Z_\phi$ will imply the modularity of $Z_\phi^\sL$.
-In particular, when $r=1$ or $F=\BQ$ we have a modular generating series of arithmetic cycles $Z_\phi^\sL$.
+Then using our conditional $\sL$- lifting, we get generating series $Z_\varphi^\sL$.
+As the lifting is unique, the modularity of $Z_\varphi$ will imply the modularity of $Z_\varphi^\sL$.
+In particular, when $r=1$ or $F=\BQ$ we have a modular generating series of arithmetic cycles $Z_\varphi^\sL$.